seghier/dotbimRH/README.md

 	- Rhino 7: C:\Program Files\Rhino 7\Plug-ins
 	- Rhino 8: C:\Program Files\Rhino 8 WIP\Plug-ins

-The imported meshes in Rhino have the same original Guids Make sure that the plugin is enabled
+The imported meshes in Rhino have the same original Guids, Make sure that the plugin is enabled